varabyte/kobweb/README.md

 ```

 Note that there's no index.html or routing logic anywhere!
 We generate that for you automatically when you run Kobweb.
-Which brings us to the next section...
+This brings us to the next section...

 ## Run your Kobweb site